J. K. Gill Company

 The J.K.
 Gill Company, also known as J.K.
-Gill and Gill's, was an office supply company specializing in books and school supplies, based in Portland, Oregon, United States.
-The company existed for about 130 years.
-Operating mainly in the Pacific Northwest states of Oregon and Washington, the company at its peak employed over 500 and had retail stores in four western states, including California and Arizona.
+Gill and Gill's, was an office supply company, based in Portland, Oregon.
+Specializing in books and school supplies, the company was in business for over 130 years, mainly in Oregon and Washington.
+At its peak, the company had over 500 employees and operated retail stores in those two states and California and Arizona.